 Many insurers, MGAs and brokers have now successfully transitioned to remote working operations over the last two or three weeks.
 That does potentially raise more risks, as staff use a variety of devices to access work related emails.
-There is good data security advice from AJ Gallagher here by the way.

 Now, new research amongst 1,000 UK business leaders has further confirmed that cyber issues are having a major impact on UK businesses – often costing much more than the immediate value of data stolen.